markets/markets.github.io/_posts/2013-08-02-rails-notifications.md

 date:   2013-08-02
 ---

-We'll all agree that it is very useful to know how our application is performing in aim to: detect bottlenecks, generate statistics, measure metrics, etc. Rails 3 introduced a very easy mechanism to allow access for all internal notifications: `ActiveSupport::Notifications`.
-It's in the same way that Rails internally logs `ActiveRecord` and `ActionView`.
+We're all agree that it is very useful (and necessary) to know how our application is performing in production (detect bottlenecks, generate statistics, measure metrics, etc).

+Rails 3 introduced a very easy-to-use mechanism to allow access for all internal notifications: `ActiveSupport::Notifications`.
+In fact, it's the system that Rails uses internally to log `ActiveRecord` and `ActionView` events.

-More or less this mechanism works in the following way: given a code block, when the block finishes, an event is triggered to notify any report that is subscribed to it.
+More or less, this mechanism works in the following way: given a code block, when the block finishes, an event is triggered to notify any report that is subscribed to it.

 ### In action